 VP Job Description

 Many times the VP of Engineering is an executive leadership position.
 He or she is the direct overseer of the technical staff, engineering managers, and directors.
 A VP is responsible for recruiting a team and retaining that team, even charting out programs for individual growth.
-They specialize in managing the people, the process, and the programs encouraging individuals to give the best.
+They specialize in managing the people, the process, and the programs encouraging individuals to give their best.

 VP’s role is internal and focuses on working with other engineers and peers to develop and deliver company strategies.